 Sanitizers (ie: Dichlor) kills bacteria, algae, and other microscopic organisms as well as break them down for filtration to be effective.
 Chlorine levels are measured in PPM (parts per million) and occasionally need to be "shocked" to keep the levels in check.
 When they are correct, there is very little odor or irritation caused by the spa water.
-Most N.P.I. spas will require between 1⁄4 and 1⁄2 ounce of granular Dichlor to get started.
+Most Nordic spas will require between 1⁄4 and 1⁄2 ounce of granular Dichlor to get started.

-NOTE: Do not add sanitizer until TA, CH, and PH are correct.
+NOTE: We recommend not to add sanitizer until TA, CH, and PH are correct.